 A day in the office constitutes being involved with communication of all kinds.
 As a worker, you obey or follow the orders of your superiors.
 As you hold them in high regard, you pay attention to non-verbal cues such as reactions to statements and to determine your likeability based on how they treat you.
 They supervise your work and communicate to you what you can improve on in your work process.
 When you are outside the office, your boss might direct you to run an errand via email or text messaging to write a letter to his business partner.
 You want to perfect your communication skills as a worker who wants to gain self-efficiency and to succeed in your chosen career.
 We need to link all of our communication abilities together in order to perform effectively when we are faced with each one.
 Employees can form better working relationships with their co-workers when they understand the 4 types of workplace communication.

-It is important to enhance your verbal communication skills in order to achieve communication efficiency with those you come into contact with.
+It is important to enhance your verbal strategic communication plan and skills in order to achieve communication efficiency with those you come into contact with.
 As a boss, proper communication will help you take charge of your employees.
 You have to take charge of your employees in order to lead them to achieve your workplace goals.
 Make sure to convey your message with the right tone of voice to properly express the emotion you were going for, to avoid being misinterpreted.

 Body language or non-verbal cues are important to interpret when you want to develop successful communication in the workplace.
 This is how a person communicates through eye contact or the lack of it, hand gestures—a crossed arm with a hand pointing to the mouth could display careful thought, and arms raised and crossed with hands at the back of the head could signal confidence.
 You also have to be aware of your own body language and if it signals discomfort in your listener.
 Display openness through non-defensive body language such as facing the people you are talking to, listening to what they are saying to be able to give them the appropriate response, and also communicating with your hands to animate and give life to your communication.